-Issue 1.7: Do Agency policies and procedures provide a framework for the efficient and effective use of human resources that are consistent with AccessAbility's goals and objectives?
+Issue 1.7: Do NEA's policies and procedures for its AccessAbility program adequately provide a framework consistent with legislative requirements?

-Strategy: The OIG will conduct surveys and analyses as warranted to: (1) identify patterns and trends; (2) evaluate Agency responsiveness to complaints or grievances; and (3) assess initiatives for promoting AccessAbility's goals and objectives.
+Strategy: The OIG will conduct surveys and analyses as warranted to assess policies and initiatives for promoting AccessAbility's goals and objectives.